woodpig07/react-nested-file-tree/README.md

 #### folderClickHandler

-A callback function for folder name click event handler, the folder name string will be passed in:
+A callback function for folder name click event handler, the folder name string, current folder path, and folder Object will be passed in as parameters:
 ```
-function (name) {}
+function (name, currentPath, folderObj) {}
 ```

 #### fileClassName